 One more personal note as I wrap up, I’m not worried about the USDA recommendations on fat and saturated fat, because they are missing the boat on that front, and haven’t quite caught up with the evidence that saturated fat is not the evil that they claim it to be.
 All in all, “coconut oil is better than butter and trans fats,” says Penn State University cardiovascular nutrition researcher Penny Kris-Etherton PhD.

 My day to day use of oils looks like this: coconut oil in coffee, curries and occasional sweets.
-Olive oil and butter I use for the bulk of my day to day cooking and sauteeing, and for some reason I like to use lard for some of my chilis and chowders.
+Olive oil, avocado oil and butter I use for the bulk of my day to day salad dressings, cooking and sauteeing, and for some reason I occasionally use lard for some of my chilis and chowders.